 The microbes and bacteria form a symbiosis, each feeding the other and, in turn, providing food for the arthropods.

 This is the bit that the chickens love.
-They get to eat a pretty constant supply of fresh insects, worms and crustaceans (Slaters are Crustaceans!).
+They get to eat a pretty constant supply of fresh insects, worms and crustaceans (Slaters are Crustaceans and taste like Shrimp!).
 Pretty well all of the requirements of being a happy chook are met by a deep litter system.
 To that, we add daily grain, shell grit and fresh, cool water.

 It is an ecosystem of its own, all contained in a chicken run.

-When starting the next system, I always start with a bale of Lucerne.
+When starting the next system, I always start with a bale of dry Lucerne.
 This is a super-nutritious food source for the biota to start feasting on.
 The chickens mix it around but don’t eat it.
-They prefer the next layers, which are regular straw followed by and mixed with is leaf litter, small branches and twigs.
+They prefer the next layers, which are regular straw followed by and mixed with dry leaf litter, small branches and twigs.
 Then there is a layer of kitchen scraps and grass clippings from Dad and as many neighbours as we can get them from.
 The final layer is a bale of fine straw or sugar cane mulch.
 This gets laid straight over the soil and remnants from the previous system that I left for this purpose.
 The two are lightly mixed together.
 Try to avoid Pea Straw as it can harbour mold and other nasties in its hollows until it is broken down.

 I water the first two layers and the rest pick up their moisture from being constantly mixed and exposure to the rain.